 Fully understanding the logic before starting to program can save you time and frustration.

 Note: You will notice that at step 2 after the master switch turns on the up solenoid will be activated.
 So the piston always retracts when the master switch is first turned on.
 This operation was picked up in the development of our logical sequence.

 Step 4 – Develop the PLC program:

-Look at the sequence table with respect to the following logic.
-I have used Set and Reset conditions so it is easily followed by the sequence table.
+Look at the sequence table for the following logic.
+I have used Set and Reset conditions, so the sequence table quickly follows it.
 When the master switch turns on the up solenoid is activated.
 Notice the first rung is a direct correlation.
 Follow the rest of the sequence table with this ladder logic.